 With the cold winter months approaching, it is important to know what you need to do if the heat goes out in your rental unit.
 The heat going out can cause your rental unit to be cold, but can also lead to serious consequences for both you as a tenant and your rental unit.

 Remember, never turn your heat off, regardless of whether you are home or not, and many leases have a temperature minimum requirement.
-We recommend keeping your unit at 55 degrees Fahrenheit if leaving for thanksgiving or winter break.
+We recommend reviewing your lease to see if there is a minimum temperature you have to keep your thermostat at.
+If there is not one listed, it is reasonable to keep your unit at 55 degrees Fahrenheit if leaving for an extended period of time.

 Even if your heat is working, but the center of all rooms in your unit are not reaching at least 67 degrees Fahrenheit, you should follow the guidelines below to get the issue fixed.
 If this or your heat breaking ever happens to you, take these steps: